Financial-Times/o-forms/README.md

 We do not use `input[type=date]`, but instead combine three `input[type=text]` inputs.
 We use `inputmode="numeric"` to show a numeric keyboard in mobile browsers which support the attribute.
 And use a `pattern` attribute for basic client side date validation.

-To create our date input use a [multiple input](#multiple-input-fields) field structure, with a `o-forms-input--date` modifier class on the `o-forms-input` element, containing inputs as shown:
+To create our date input use a [multiple input](#multiple-input-fields) field structure, with an `o-forms-input--date` modifier class on the `o-forms-input` element, containing inputs as shown:

 ```html
 <div class="o-forms-field" aria-labelledby="example-group-title">